adiz777/crystal-vault/README.md

 - Sistema Patria (social programs / surveillance)
 - CNE (voter registration) — suspected

-This repository documents what we found when we looked at their public infrastructure.
+This repository documents what I found when I looked at their public infrastructure.

 ---